 Azolla pinnata subsp. pinnata

-Azolla also has several fossil species which date back approximately 70 million years to the Late Cretaceous.
+The genus Azolla also has several fossil species which date back approximately 70 million years to the Late Cretaceous.
 These include Azolla arctica which were deposited 50 million years ago during the Eocene Arctic Azolla Event.

 Hybrids are commonly produced and selected because they have desirable characteristics not found or inconsistently present in the parent individuals or populations.
 Hybridization is the result of interbreeding between two animals or plants of different taxa, including species, genera and, in rare cases, families.